proxmox/proxmox-backup/docs/user-management.rst

 #.
 API tokens require their own ACL entries
 #.
 API tokens can never do more than their corresponding user

-Effective permissions
+Effective Permissions
 ~~~~~~~~~~~~~~~~~~~~~

-To calculate and display the effective permission set of a user or API token
+To calculate and display the effective permission set of a user or API token,
 you can use the ``proxmox-backup-manager user permission`` command:

 .. code-block:: console

   # proxmox-backup-manager user permissions john@pbs --path /datastore/store1
   Privileges with (*) have the propagate flag set

   Path: /datastore/store1
   - Datastore.Audit (*)
   - Datastore.Backup (*)